-It is the Kaska Dena's approach that resource industry sectors and government need to develop strategies that benefits industry needs while minimizing footprints and human disturbance to the area.
-In addition, road development should be at a minimum and use existing roads that are on the Russell mainline, a corridor off of the Finlay Forest Service Road.
+It is the Kaska Dena's approach that resource industry sectors and government need to develop strategies that benefits natural resource industry needs while minimizing footprints and human disturbance to the area.
+In addition, road development should be coordinated to reduce road densities and competing road corridors where one is all that is needed.